dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

   * 20%: Risk of a company having its systems breached
   * 89%: Breaches that have a financial or espionage motive
   * 91%: Percentage of breaches that involved stolen credentials
+  * Cryptography doesnt solve these problems!
+Bitcoin thefts are from stolen credentials.
+Since there is no central authority no one can help you.